History of the Italy national football team: The decline of the world champions (2006–2010)

+Marcello Lippi, who had announced his resignation three days after the World Cup triumph, was replaced by Roberto Donadoni.
+Italy qualified for Euro 2008 by winning their group ahead of France.
+On 14 February 2007, Italy climbed to first in the FIFA World Rankings for the second time.
+At Euro 2008, the Azzurri lost 3–0 to the Netherlands in the opening match of the group stage.
+The following game against Romania ended 1–1 thanks to a penalty save from Gianluigi Buffon.
+Italy would win their final group game against France 2–0, a rematch of the 2006 World Cup final.
+The Azzurri were eliminated in the quarter-finals on penalties to eventual champions Spain.
+Within a week of the game, Roberto Donadoni's contract was terminated and Marcello Lippi was rehired as coach.

 Italy qualified for their first ever FIFA Confederations Cup held in South Africa in June 2009 by virtue of winning the 2006 World Cup.
-They won their opening match of the tournament by a score of 3–1 against the United States, but subsequent defeats to Egypt (0–1) and Brazil (0–3) meant that they only finished third in the group on goals scored, and were eliminated.
+They won their opening match of the tournament against the United States, but subsequent defeats to Egypt and Brazil meant that they finished third in the group on goals scored (points level with the US and Egypt), and were eliminated.

-The national football team of Italy qualified for the 2010 FIFA World Cup after playing home games at Stadio Friuli, Stadio Via del Mare, Stadio San Nicola, Stadio Olimpico di Torino and Stadio Ennio Tardini.
-In October 2009, they achieved qualification after drawing with the Republic of Ireland 2–2.
-On 4 December 2009, the draw for the World Cup was made: Italy would be in Group F alongside three underdog teams: Paraguay, New Zealand and Slovakia.

 At the 2010 World Cup in South Africa, reigning champions Italy were unexpectedly eliminated in the first round, finishing last place in their group.
-After being held to 1–1 draws by Paraguay and New Zealand, they suffered a 3–2 loss to Slovakia.
-It was the first time Italy failed to win a single game at a World Cup finals tournament, and in doing so became the third nation to be eliminated in the first round while holding the World Cup crown; the first being Brazil in 1966 and the second France in 2002.
-Coincidentally, France who had been Italy's adversaries and the losing finalist in the 2006 World Cup, were also eliminated without winning a game in the first round in South Africa, making it the first time ever that neither finalist of the previous edition were able to reach the second round.
+After being held to 1–1 draws with Paraguay and New Zealand needing equalizers in both games, they suffered a 3–2 loss to Slovakia having trailed 2-0 and 3-1.
+It was the first time Italy failed to win a single game at a World Cup tournament, and in doing so became only the third nation to be eliminated in the first round while being reigning World Cup champions.